-DIJKSTRA is a C++ program which runs a simple demonstration of Dijkstra's algorithm for determining the minimum distance from one node in a graph to all other nodes.
+DIJKSTRA is a C++ library which implements a simple version of Dijkstra's algorithm for determining the minimum distance from one node in a graph to all other nodes.

 The program is mainly of interest as a starting point for a parallelization effort using OpenMP.